kibagateaux/Peace-Resources/README.md

 # Peace-Resources

+### Why we need open-sourced peace resources!
 While attending a Peace innovation conference the attendees quickly realized that we did not know what each other was doing, or even heard of some of our organizations, despite being a small, selected group.
 Peace Accelerators took the initiative to compile a list of resources so anyone interested in Peace technology can stay up to date, find partners, and tools to make Peace more accessible.
-This is a completely open-sourced repository collectively maintained by the entire Peace community, contribute [here](https://github.com/kibagateaux/Peace-Resources/blob/master/Contributing.md)
+This is a completely open-sourced repository collectively maintained by the entire Peace community, [contribute here](https://github.com/kibagateaux/Peace-Resources/blob/master/Contributing.md)

 ### Table of Contents
 * [Contributing](#contributing)